Johnny-Lee-DeMedeiros/C3005A_Project/README.md

 7. Done, open pg4admin to inspect the tables further

 ### Side Note about User and Order tables:
-I was unaware that I could not directly make tables named user and order as they are keywords (even though in hindsight this is obvious), so these tables are named "user" and "order" respectively and must be written this way when performing CRUD operations (with quotes).
+I was unaware that I could not directly make tables named user and order as these are keywords (even though in hindsight this is obvious), so these tables are named "user" and "order" respectively and must be written this way when performing CRUD operations (with quotes).